gitter-badger/script/README.md

         git clone https://github.com/<user>/script.git

-    Where "<user>" is your GitHub username.
+    Where "user" is your GitHub username.

 3. Add an upstream remote link to this repository.